AntonSol919/linkspace/why.md

 Once a full stack is build, linkspace is very small w.r.t. its features.

-As far as overhead goes, it is designed to be fast/low energy such that a low-end phone can use it to stream video.
+As far as speed goes, linkspace point format is designed to be fast - Blake3, well aligned fields.
+The library is zero-copy where possible.
+A single thread on my machine can create new packets at a rate of around 800MB/s.

 ### Can you ask people to deal with the added complexity?{#complexity}